 Feature selection was performed to identify the most important variables that contribute to diabetes prediction.
-Statistical measures and correlation analysis were used the most significant features, we reduced the dimensionality of the data and ensured that the model was focused on the most impactful health parameters.
-This step also improved the effi- ciency and accuracy of the predictive model.
+Statistical measures and correlation analysis were used to assess the relevance of each feature.
+By selecting only the most significant features, we reduced the dimensionality of the data and ensured that the model was focused on the most impactful health parameters.
+This step also improved the efficiency and accuracy of the predictive model.